Fascist Italy

-The Kingdom of Italy was governed by the National Fascist Party from 1922 to 1943 with Benito Mussolini as prime minister transforming the country into a totalitarian dictatorship.
-The Fascists crushed political opposition, while promoting economic modernization, traditional social values and a rapprochement with the Roman Catholic Church.
+The Kingdom of Italy was governed by the National Fascist Party from 1922 to 1943, with Benito Mussolini as prime minister transforming the country into a totalitarian dictatorship.
+The Fascists crushed political opposition, while promoting economic modernization, traditional social values, and a rapprochement with the Catholic Church.
 They also promoted imperialism, resulting in the expansion of the Italian Empire.

 According to historian Stanley G. Payne, "[the] Fascist government passed through several relatively distinct phases".
 The first phase (1922–1925) was nominally a continuation of the parliamentary system, albeit with a "legally-organized executive dictatorship".
 In foreign policy, Mussolini ordered the pacification of Libya against rebels in the Italian colonies of Tripolitania and Cyrenaica (eventually unified in Italian Libya), inflicted the bombing of Corfu, established a protectorate over Albania, and annexed the city of Fiume into Italy after a treaty with the Kingdom of Yugoslavia.
 The second phase (1925–1929) was "the construction of the Fascist dictatorship proper".
 The third phase (1929–1935) saw less interventionism in foreign policy.
 The fourth phase (1935–1940) was characterized by an aggressive foreign policy: the Second Italo-Ethiopian War, which was launched from Eritrea and Somaliland; confrontations with the League of Nations, leading to sanctions; growing economic autarky; the invasion of Albania; and the signing of the Pact of Steel.
 The fifth phase (1940–1943) was World War II itself, ending in military defeat, while the sixth and final phase (1943–1945) was the rump Salò Government under German control.

 Italy was a leading member of the Axis powers in World War II, battling with initial success on several fronts.
-However, after the German-Italian defeat in Africa, the successes of the Soviet Union on the Eastern Front, and the subsequent Allied landings in Sicily, King Victor Emmanuel III overthrew and arrested Mussolini.
+However, after the German-Italian defeat in Africa, the successes of the Soviet Union on the Eastern Front, and the subsequent Allied landings in Sicily, King Victor Emmanuel III successfully overthrew and arrested Mussolini.
 The new government signed an armistice with the Allies in September 1943.
 Germany seized control of the northern half of Italy and rescued Mussolini, setting up the Italian Social Republic (RSI), a collaborationist puppet state which was ruled by Mussolini and Fascist loyalists.
+This period also marked the beginning of the Italian Civil War, as Italian resistance groups and co-belligerent forces fought against German troops and RSI forces until 1945.

-From that point onward, the country descended into a civil war, and the large Italian resistance movement continued to wage its guerrilla war against the German and RSI forces.
 Mussolini was captured and killed by the resistance on 28 April 1945, and hostilities ended the next day.
 Shortly after the war, civil discontent led to the 1946 institutional referendum on whether Italy would remain a monarchy or become a republic.
-The Italians decided to abandon the monarchy and form the Italian Republic, the present-day Italian state.
+Italians decided to abandon the monarchy and form the Italian Republic, the present-day Italian state.